sanskriti92/Project_3/README.md

 - Python - version 3.8.10

 ## Features
-List of features
+List of features :
 - Producer program can generate 10 million distinct records randomly.
-- Consumer program can read the live streaming data and process it in batches.
+- Consumer program reads the live streaming data and process it.
+- Consumer program categorizes the data and pushes it to the respective topics.

-To-do list:
+To-do list :
-- More processing to be done
+- More processing has to be done

 ## Getting Started
 - Clone the project